 Each Fund may invest in ETPs that are taxable as RICs under the Internal Revenue Code.
 Any income a Fund receives from such ETPs should be qualifying income for purposes of the 90% Test.
 Each Fund may also invest in one or more ETPs that are not taxable as RICs under the Internal Revenue Code and that may generate non-qualifying income for purposes of the 90% Test.
 Similarly, a Fund may make certain direct investments that may produce non-qualifying income for purposes of the 90% Test.
+The Advisers anticipate monitoring investments that may produce non-qualifying income to ensure that each Fund satisfies the 90% Test.
 Nevertheless, non-qualifying income of a Fund may be more than anticipated, the Fund may be unable to generate qualifying income at levels sufficient to ensure it satisfies the 90% Test, or the Fund might not be able to determine the percentage of qualifying income it derives for a taxable year until after year-end.
 In any such case, a Fund could fail the 90% Test and, if the relief provisions discussed above are unavailable, fail to qualify as a RIC.